AdamCSHU/Robotics-Module/README.md

 # Installation and setup
 PlatformIO -> For this project, I have used a visual studio code extension called "platformIO", for that reason, you will need to install the platformIO extension along with it's core associated libraries.
 Below, I have left links to setup the board (zumo32U4) inside of platformIO.
+1. install library for zumo from platformio repo.
+2. select zumo board from board manager.